dentarg/auth0-blog/_posts/2017-12-28-symfony-tutorial-building-a-blog-part-1.markdown

 AUTH0_DOMAIN=(Domain on Auth0)
 ```

-To use all of this, we need to add details to the `app/config/config.yml` file.
-At the bottom paste the following:
+To use all of this, we need to create a new file in `config/packages` called `hwio_oauth.yaml` then populate this file with:

 ```
 hwi_oauth: